Kevin T. Kelly

-The Rev. Dr. Kevin T. Kelly (27 June 1933-25 September 2018) was a British Roman Catholic priest and moral theologian.
+Kevin T. Kelly (27 June 1933 – 25 September 2018) was a British Roman Catholic priest and moral theologian.

+Biography

 Kelly was born in Crosby, just north of Liverpool, England on 27 June 1933, to Patrick and Winifred Kelly from Northern Ireland.
-Kelly has been a pioneering priest and theologian, nurturing a compassionate approach to Catholic morality from the 1960s down to the present day.
-In his academic and pastoral work, he has tackled some of the most pressing issues facing the Church today - human conscience, HIV-AIDS, divorce and second marriage, bioethics, sexual ethics and pastoral theology in general.
+He was a pioneering priest and theologian, who nurtured a compassionate approach to Catholic morality from the 1960s.
+In his academic and pastoral work, he tackled some of the most pressing issues facing the Church today, including human conscience, HIV/AIDS, divorce and second marriage, bioethics, sexual ethics, and pastoral theology in general.

 After formative years at the Upholland Senior Seminary, Lancashire, where he would later return to work, Kelly was further educated at Fribourg University, Switzerland and at the Gregorianum University, Rome.
 At Fribourg he completed a doctorate in moral theology and in Rome he gained a licentiate in Canon Law.
 The author of seven books and well over a hundred articles and chapters elsewhere, he has worked tirelessly in urban parishes and academic settings alike, from the very outset of his priestly calling.

 He began his academic career at St Joseph's Seminary, Upholland, England (1965-75), during which time he also served as a visiting lecturer at the University of Manchester, looking after the students of Ronald Preston, and further honing his ecumenical vision and commitment.
 Kevin embarked upon that tireless combination of being both an academic moral theologian at one and the same time as being a pastor at the ‘coal face’, when he was appointed to serve as assistant priest at St Clare's Parish in Liverpool from 1963 to 1965.

 In 1975 Kelly became the founding director of the Upholland Institute, a centre and professional team for adult Christian education and in-service training for clergy.
 In this role he initiated pioneering educational and formational programs.
 Kelly would bring in visiting lecturers such as Bernard Häring and Charles E. Curran.
 Here Kelly worked tirelessly to involve the laity, women as well as men, in the Institute's many courses and activities.
 Thus putting into action the ecclesial vision of Vatican II.

 In 1980 Kelly was a visiting fellow at St Edmund's College, University of Cambridge where pressing pastoral and ethical questions concerning divorce and second marriage preoccupied much of his research.
 During this time he also embarked on a tour of countries where major ethical challenges were being responded to through grass roots activism and the newly emerged liberation theology.
 His travels took him to India, the Philippines and Peru.